Vadilonga00/Sistemi_Distribuiti/README.md

 Before running the client make sure you have launched the broker and get ip address and its port.
 If after running the client successfully nothing happens check the firewalls of your device and network.

+To execute broker.py you must:

+   -Insert the broker port.

+    Example of execution commands: python3 broker.py 12345

+    In this way you will run the broker on port 12345 and the ip adress of your device.

 ## To execute

-To execute the script you must:
+To execute client.py you must:

    -Insert the client port, the broker ip and the broker port.